BhargavKumarNath/Synthetic-Intelligence/readme.md

 - How do different generation methods compare in terms of scalability, performance, and resource efficiency?
 - What trade-offs exist between `synthetic`, `oversampled`, and `original` datasets?

 This project systematically evaluates the impact of different data generation strategies on model performance, robustness, data quality, and algorithmic scalability.
-We compare models trained on four distinct datasets:
+I compare models trained on four distinct datasets:

 - A perfectly balanced dataset (theoretical benchmark).
 - A realistically imbalanced dataset (the problem).